Back home measles is something we read about in textbooks and screen for in pregnancy.

 If a woman isn't rubella immune we recommend that they have the immunisation postnatally to help protect future pregnancies.
 But despite these precautions, back in 2012/13 there was an outbreak of measles in the United Kingdom (UK), where I'm from.

-Although the immunisation is available throughout the UK a large number of families had declined due to a feared link with autism.
-Despite this link not having any quality evidence it still caused understandable questions in the minds of parents.
+Although the immunisation is available throughout the UK, a large number of families had declined it due to a feared link with autism.
+Despite there being no quality evidence for this link it still caused understandable questions in the minds of parents.

 From this I undertook training with our outreach team to help get the message out to the community about when to access MSF services and what signs and symptoms to look out for.
 This matched with the vaccine campaign greatly improved the outcomes of newborns and children.

 Juba and Hamid; pharmacist assistants who play a crucial role distributing measles medication © Laura Bridle